 Dealing With Shingles: Risk, Prevention, & Treatment

 In today’s episode, Dr. Nancy Lin, PhD holistic nutritionist takes a look at the viral infection, shingles.
-We will explain what shingles are and why some people get them and others don’t.
+We will talk about what shingles are and why some people get them and others don’t.
 We will also cover some common signs and symptoms of the condition as well as all-natural but effective treatment options for Shingles and more.
-The good doctor will also share a recipe for her sweet but healthy, delicious treat, an immune boosting green smoothie.
+Dr. Nancy will also share a recipe for her sweet but healthy immune-boosting green smoothie.

 - 1:01: Fun Facts

 - 22:19: Who is at the highest risk for developing shingles?